CQCL/tket/pytket/package.md

 API reference: https://tket.quantinuum.com/api-docs/

-To get started using pytket see the [user manual](https://tket.quantinuum.com/user-manual/).
+To get started using pytket see the [user guide](https://tket.quantinuum.com/user-guide/).

-For worked examples using TKET see our [notebook examples](https://tket.quantinuum.com/examples).

 ## Support and Discussion